A recognition criterion for lax-idempotent pseudomonads: A characterisation of lax-idempotent pseudomonads

 The upper quadrilateral does so since $\lambda_B$ and $\lambda_A$ are equivalences.
 With regards the lower quadrilateral, observe that by the componentwise construction of the left adjoint to $(W,\cc(\alpha,D-))$, the evaluation functors $ev_{i,x}$ commute with the left adjoints, counit and unit components on the nose --- as such, the mate of the lower quadrilateral, is the identity.
 Therefore each $p_{i,x}$ is a morphism of Kan injectives.

-For the final part, observe that if $f_i$ are pseudo morphisms of Kan injectives which are jointly conservative, then the composite $ f_i \circ g$ is pseudo just when $g$ is pseudo: indeed, the pseudo property is about $2$-cells being invertible, which is reflected by conservative morphisms.
-Accordingly, for the final part of the statement it suffices to show that functors $\cc(X,p_{i,x})$ are jointly conservative.
-As explained above, they are the composite of an equivalence followed by the $ev_{i,x}$, and these evaluation functors are conservative since a modification is invertible just when its components are.
+For the final part, observe that if $f_i$ are pseudomorphisms of Kan injectives which are jointly conservative, then each composite $ f_i \circ g$ is pseudo just when $g$ is pseudo: indeed, the pseudo property is about $2$-cells being invertible, which is reflected by conservative morphisms.
+Accordingly, for the final part of the statement it suffices to show that the functors $\cc(X,p_{i,x})$ are jointly conservative.
+As explained above, $\cc(X,p_{i,x})$ is the composite of an equivalence followed by $ev_{i,x}$, and these evaluation functors are jointly conservative since a modification is invertible just when its components are.

 \item For $W$ as before, consider a pseudofunctor $D \colon \ca^{op} \to \cc$ such that each $Di$ is Kan injective.
 We suppose that its colax bicolimit $C$ exists with weighted cocone $p \colon W \to \cc(D-,C) \in Colax(\ca,\Cat)$.
 For $\alpha \colon A \to B \in \mathcal J$ as before, we must show that $\cc(\alpha,C)$ is a rali.